The Home Buyer's Guide to Mortgage Math

 Where each payment goes: principal vs. interest

 Mortgage payments are front-loaded with interest.
-In the early years, most of each payment covers interest.
-Over time, the balance shifts toward principal.
+In the early years, most of each payment covers interest because the lender calculates interest on the remaining balance, and that balance is highest at the start.

 Period Approximate interest portion Approximate principal portion